johnkozan/housing-dao/README.md

 Talked to Griff Green, he's gonna drop by the table area sometime this evening to chat about bonding curves, hatch functions, difference from an icon etc.

 Still to do:
-- [ ] Talk to DAOstack about functionality
+- [x] Talk to DAOstack about functionality
-- [ ] Ask Ven about testnet and local deployments of moloch
+- [ ] Ask Ven about testnet and local deployments of moloch (This didn't happen as we deployed DAOstack)

 # contract